 The concept of eco-friendly farming is a beacon of hope in a world grappling with environmental degradation and the challenges of feeding a growing population.
 This approach to agriculture emphasizes the need to harmonize with nature, rather than dominate it.
-Small-scale farmers are increasingly adopting sustainable practices that not only protect the environment but also enhance security and support local economies.
+Small-scale farmers are increasingly adopting sustainable practices that not only protect the environment but also enhance food security and support local economies.

 Small-scale eco-friendly farming is characterized by its low carbon footprint, reduced chemical use, and reliance on renewable resources.
 By focusing on local production and distribution, these farms minimize transportation emissions and promote fresher, healthier food options.
 The intimacy of small-scale operations allows for meticulous attention to ecological balance, soil health, and biodiversity, which are often overlooked in larger, industrial farming systems.